Introduction

 -

-icat ions /ser vice s to their own Integration Servers and have general utility Integration Servers which host many less important flows. - Assign Integration flows across Executions so that volume
+Assign flows for high profile of high priority applicat ions /ser vice s to their own Integration Servers and have general utility Integration Servers which host many less important flows.

 In a multi-node deployment avoid the tendency to deploy all integration